KarinG/DataBC/README.md

 <h2>Warnings</h2>

 a) If you have a lot of addresses outside of British Columbia - you may still run into Google Geocoding limits!</br>
-b) This is brand new - wanting to fast track this as this could potentially help lots of BC Organzations - keep a close eye on results!</br>
+b) This is brand new - wanting to fast track this as this could potentially help lots of BC Organizations - keep a close eye on results!</br>
 c) The default Match Threshold is set at 75 which will only return geocodes for addresses that contain a valid civic number and street.
 Addresses with misspelled localities and/or a missing province will still return a geocode match.
 Invalid civic numbers and street names will not return a geocode.
 A link to a PDF with  instructions on choosing a proper Match Threshold will be provided.

 <h2>Requirements</h2>